jgnrodrigues/get-quotes/README.md

 - **PostgreSQL**: Database used to save Quotes Importer state information.
 - **Quotes API**: API used to search for quotes.

-The Quotes Importer and Quotes API are developed in Java (version 17) and Spring Boot (version 3.1.4) and other modules such as Spring Data MongoDB.
-Quotes Importer uses Spring Batch, Spring JPA with PostgreSQL driver, and OpenFeign.
+The Quotes Importer and Quotes API are developed in Java (version 17) and Spring Boot (version 3.1.4) and other modules such as Spring Data MongoDB, MapStruct, and Lombok.
+Quotes Importer also uses Spring Batch, Spring JPA with PostgreSQL driver, and OpenFeign.
+The Quotes API also uses Spring WebMVC, Spring HATOAS, and Springdoc.
+To test the Quotes API, it was used JUnit 5, Testcontainers, and REST Assured.

 Since that Spring batch does not support MongoDB to save its state out of the box, a SQL database was necessary (in this case PostgreSQL).